Manisha-sharda-Prasad/java17/src/main/NOTES/Java/Java7_CollectionAPI.md

 ---

 # B. Collection
+A group of  `objects` that represent a single `entity` is known as a collection.
 - Common : `List`, `Map`, `Set`
 - less common : `Queue`, `DeQue`
 - Utility class : `java.util.Collections`